sreemonta20/HCSWebApp/README.md

-# Cloudabisangwebapp
+# HCSWebApp
+This front-end application is built on angular 12 for smooth user inetration with HCS security api service and consume the service.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding